Key Takeaways

 Best for On-Demand and Short-Term Coverage

-Fifth overall among Washington, D.C. general liability providers, Thimble’s offerings set it apart: coverage by the hour, day or month.
-The buying experience features quotes generated in under a minute and COIs issue instantly, with one D.C. caterer saying that the app made getting covered an easy call.
-Phone support doesn't exist, though, and claims route entirely to third-party administrators, where reviewers consistently report slow timelines and poor communication.
+Thimble ranks fifth among Washington, D.C. general liability providers but offers something most competitors don't: coverage by the hour, day or month.
+Quotes generate in under a minute and COIs issue instantly.
+One D.C. caterer called the app a reason the decision was easy.
+The tradeoffs are real, though.
+Phone support isn't available, and claims route entirely to third-party administrators, where reviewers consistently report slow timelines and poor communication.

 Coverage has several gaps relevant specifically for D.C., such as the absence of umbrella insurance, waiver of subrogation and primary/non-contributory.
 D.C. businesses cannot add cyber coverage through Thimble either.
 Contractors on multi-party D.C. projects should check whether action over claims, where a third party seeks indemnification from your business, are excluded.
 In core sectors, Thimble is an affordable option: construction and manufacturing each save 19%, and beauty and wellness saves 10%.